-If, after relaunching your instance, you still experience problems retrieving the data, check the following:
+If you still experience problems retrieving the data after relaunching your instance, check the following:

-- Are you using the correct base URI (http://169.254.169.254/2007-08-29/) - Are you using the correct URI for the data you're trying to retrieve?
-Depending on the data you're trying to retrieve, a trailing '/' might be required. - Did you specify any launch data when launching your instances?
-If not you will get a HTTP error response (404) when trying to retrieve the user data.
+- Verify you are using the correct base URI (http://169.254.169.254/2008-02-01/) - Verify you are using the correct URI for the data you are trying to retrieve.
+Depending on the data, a trailing '/' might be required - Verify you specified launch data when launching your instances.
+If not, you will get a HTTP error response (404) when trying to retrieve the user data